ryan112358/nist-synthetic-data-2021/README.md

 Our script, `transform.py` can discretize and undiscretize your data.
 To use it, we first need to get the schema of the data using `schemagen`, you can get a copy of the script from `https://github.com/hd23408/nist-schemagen`.
 Once you have cloned the package, go to the folder and run:

 ```
-python main.py datasets/raw/taxi.csv --num_bins 10 --skip_columns "taxi_id" --max_categorical 40
+python schemagen.py datasets/raw/adult.csv --num_bins 10 --max_categorical 40
 ```

 The README in `nist-schemagen` provides detailed descriptions of each argument.
-In the example above, we specify the path to the dataframe, the number of bins, the columns to be removed, and the maximum number of categorical features for any column.
+In the example above, we specify the path to the dataframe, the number of bins, and the maximum number of categorical features for any column.
 Users may want to play around with the flags of the script to see what works for their use case.
+Note that if the dataset contains an id column, you can use the `--skip_columns` flag and include any columns you don't want to be privatized making sure that they are seperated with commas.

 By default, the script will place `parameters.json` and `column_datatypes.json` into the current directory.
 To discretize your data, run:

 ```
-python transform.py --transform discretize --df taxi.csv --schema parameters.json --output discretized.csv
+python transform.py --transform discretize --df datasets/raw/adult.csv --schema parameters.json --output discretized.csv
 ```

 The arguments for `transform.py` are: